CloudRex/Tux/OMFG-I-DONT-UNDERSTAND.md

 ### Why
 Here's some questions you might have asked yourself and their reasons:

-* **Why use Discord.js?** Because it's the most popular JavaScript library for writing Discord bots
+* **Why use Discord.js?** Because it's the most popular JavaScript library for writing Discord bots.
-* **Why use a database?** Because storing huge data in a JSON file is savage
+* **Why use a database?** Because storing huge data in a JSON file is savage.
-* **Why not use rethink?** Because it's way too hard to setup compared to the current system, and required a background process
+* **Why not use rethink?** Because it's way too hard to setup compared to the current system, and required a background process.

+## How does it work?
-### How
+### Database
-...
+Tux uses the [sqlite](https://en.wikipedia.org/wiki/SQLite) database system and the [knex.js](http://knexjs.org/) JavaScript library to access the database.
+To "manually" edit/view the database structure and records, I recommend you use the free software [sqlitebrowser](http://sqlitebrowser.org/).